ZakariGaudreault/5A6-group-project/README.md

 1. Open the project on Android Studio.
 2. Download the Google service file found on the GitHub root level.
-3. Install the Google service file and place it at the following path `\app\src\debug\google-services.json`.
+3. Install the Google service file and place it at the following path `\app\src\debug\google-services.json` or at app\src.
-4. Once the file is installed, press on the green arrow to start the application.
+5. Once the file is installed, press on the green arrow to start the application.
-5. If you are using the application for the first time, select SignUp.
+6. If you are using the application for the first time, select SignUp.
    Otherwise, you can log in by clicking on the login button.

 ## Screenshots of application